Tiger4Code/Video-Processing-with-Bedrock-Data-Augmentation-Public/README.md

 > The permissions provided in `permissions.json` are generic examples. **Do not use `*` as the resource in production.**
 > Always customize the policy to specify the exact AWS resources you intend to use for improved security and least-privilege access.

-This folder contains Jupyter notebooks for demonstrating video processing and summarization using Amazon Bedrock Data Automation (BDA).

 ## 📁 Files Overview

 ### `main.ipynb`